-Parents Challenge and National School Choice Week are teaming up to host a School Fair on January 25, 2020 from 10:00am-1:00pm at the Space Foundation Headquarters and Discovery Center.
+Parents Challenge and National School Choice Week are teaming up to host a “Social Distance” Drive-Thru School Fair on January 30, 2021 from 11:00am-1:00pm at Colorado Early Colleges Colorado Springs and Colorado Technical University Parking Lot.

 FAIR SPONSORED BY